beechertrouble/pickyImg/README.md

 to do :
 -----------
-- option for image reload in window resize?
+- option for image reload in window resize (like get larger/smaller versions)?
-- option for factoring in
+- no scroll events for opera mini - so we'll need a solution for that
 - revisit requirements